capitalch/next/test/docs/blogs/blog1.md

 ---
-title: this is post1 title for the purpose of testing
+title: This is post1 title
 slug: post1
 category: general
 ---